jolatechno/binary-algebra/README.md

 Matrix multiplication with Matrix  7.791398 ms/op for size=800bit
 Matrix multiplication with Matrix  24.690089 ms/op for size=8000bit
 ```

-# Performance

-Performance testing is supported by the

 # Supported operations